ctu-mrs/ctu-mrs.github.io/docs/system/uav_ros_interface.md

 ### Provided topics

-Please refere to [control_manager.launch](https://github.com/ctu-mrs/mrs_uav_managers/blob/master/launch/control_manager.launch) for a complete list of topics.
+Please refer to [control_manager.launch](https://github.com/ctu-mrs/mrs_uav_managers/blob/master/launch/control_manager.launch) for a complete list of topics.
 Notable topics:

 General topics reporting on the current state of the ControlManager: